Swrve/swrve-ios-sdk/README.md

 ### Disabling method swizzling

 The SDK uses method swizzling by default.
+Method Swizzling of Push Notification methods means that fewer code changes are required to enable push notifications.
 Use the following code if you want to disable method swizzling:

 ```
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {